 For students who entered UCSC prior to fall 2001, academic standing and progress are calculated differently.
 Contact your college office or see The Navigator for more information.

 A separate financial aid satisfactory academic progress policy (FASAP) defines the GPA and progress requirements for remaining eligible to receive financial aid.
 Information can be found here.

 Maximum Credits and Years

-Students are expected to complete their degree objective(s) within at most 225 credits and five academic years (Advanced Placement and International Baccalaureate units are not counted).
+Students are expected to complete their degree objective(s) within four years, with maximum enrollment limits of at most 225 credits and five academic years (Advanced Placement and International Baccalaureate units are not counted).
 Students who transfer with advanced standing are expected to complete their degree objective(s) within at most 135 UCSC credits and three academic years.

 Colleges may make exceptions to the credit maximum for students in certain cases.
 Such exceptions are conditional on maintaining academic standing, minimal progress, and progress toward the degree objective(s).

 Students in danger of exceeding the credit limit or the five-year or three-year limit may be required to modify their degree objective, such as by completing a major without a minor or double major, or completing a related major with fewer course requirements.